CBSE 10 Class Syllabus 2023 Get CBSE 10th Board Exam Syllabus cum Question Paper Pattern.

 Reading Section:

-Reading for comprehension, critical evaluation, inference and analysis is a skill to be tested formatively as well as
+critical evaluation, inference and analysis is a skill to be tested formatively

 Writing Section: